AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 Is a **Work In Progress** extension for ActionScript 3 & MXML.

-The goal was to be able to have a replacement for my old Flash Build projects, where I wouldn't need to change settings and the extension would do all the lifting.
-Ideally, it will just grab the old Flash Builder settings, and set everything up for me, and it's pretty close to that, but not really complete with all the abilities of Flash Builder.
+The goal was to be able to have a replacement for all my old Adobe Flash Build projects, so that I didn't need to build an new file to handle building or running, but that the extension would do all the lifting.
+Ideally, it will just read the old Flash Builder settings, and set everything up for me, and it's getting pretty close to that.

 It currently provides: